pavoltravnik/maxims-of-law/maxims-of-law.md

 Non est disputandum contra principia negantem.
 There is no disputing against a man denying principles.
 Co.
 Litt.
 343.

-Non est recedendum communi abservanti .
+Non est recedendum a communi abservantia.
 There is no departing from a common observance.
 2 Co.
 74.

 Non est regula quin fallat.
 There is no rule but what may fail.
 Off.
 Ex.
 212.